A Generalist Dynamics Model for Control: Related work

 \subsection{Transformers for decision making}

 The idea to use transformer sequence models for decision making in sequential decision problems has gained a lot of traction lately. \citet{parisotto2020stabilizing} introduce architecture features that allow for stable training of transformers with RL objectives.
 The Decision Transformer \citep{chen2021decision} is trained to model the joint distribution of observations, actions, and returns, and generates high-return behavior by conditioning on high returns.
 The Trajectory Transformer \citep{janner2021offline} is trained in a similar way, and is then conditioned in different ways for imitation learning, goal-conditioned reinforcement learning (RL) and offline RL. \citet{jiang2022efficient} address unfavorable scaling of \citet{janner2021offline} to high dimensions by introducing a learned latent space.
-In \citet{micheli2022transformers}, a transformer is used to learn a world model, which is then used to train a policy using RL inside it.
-This is similar in spirit to our approach, in that we also explicitly use the transformer to predict the system's dynamics.
-However, we then use this TDM not to train a global RL agent, but we use it for local decision making with MPC.
-Other distinctions are that we focus on control problems typical for robotics, rather than Atari \citep{bellemare2013arcade}, and that we focus on generalist learning settings.
+In \citet{micheli2022transformers,robine2023transformer}, a transformer is used to learn a world model \citep{ha2018world}, which is then used to train a policy using RL inside it.
+This is similar in spirit to our approach, in that we also explicitly use TDMs to predict the system's dynamics.
+However, to our knowledge, the present work is the first to investigate generalization of TDMs across environments.
+Other distinctions are that we use TDMs not to train a global RL agent, but for local decision making with MPC, and that we focus on control problems typical for robotics, rather than Atari \citep{bellemare2013arcade}.